nhotalling/hpmanager/README.md

   assist with strongly typing things.
 However, it could be argued this reduces flexibility in the event new types are introduced, so those properties could be easily changed back to strings.
   Modifer.AffectedValue was left as a string since it could potentially target various fields other than a character stat.
-- Error handling - Wire up some global error handling so the API returns an appropriate response based on the error type and code does not have to worry about catching/handling errors.
 - CharacterHealth responses could be improved to include other stats like Status (Alive, Unconscious, Dead), death saves, conditions, etc.
 - Damage endpoint could check for excessive damage (character HP max) that causes character death.